EGA-archive/ega-download-client/README.txt

                         The maximum number of times to retry a failed transfer.
 Any negative number means infinite number of retries( default value = 5 ).
+  --delete-temp-files   Do not keep those temporary, partial files which were
+                        left on the disk after a failed transfer.
   --retry-wait RETRY_WAIT, -W RETRY_WAIT
                         The number of seconds to wait before retrying a failed transfer( default value = 5 ).